ajperu23/FutureOfBlockChain/README.md

 # FutureOfBlockChain
 Future of BlockChain Competition Entry

-We managaed to create and end to end application which has the potential to message accross WAN.
+We managaed to create an end to end application which has the potential to message accross WAN.
 The idea is that there's a main server, which clients can connect to and send messages and the server controls all the information that's been sent and can see which clients are active.

 # Debug and Process
-We began setting up virtual environments using python-env and then downloading NuCypher onto it, and bring the Git-Repo from NuCypher to try and plug and play with some of the demos.
-We configured our own Ursulas and managed to assign them to our own IP and set our own ports and then access them via web browsers.
+We began setting up virtual environments using python-env and then downloading NuCypher onto it, and bring the git repo from NuCypher to try and plug and play with some of the demos.
+We configured our own proxies (Ursulas) and managed to assign them to our own IP and set our own ports and then access them via web browsers.

-Issues Encountered:
+Issues Encountered and Resolved:

 1) Response has not attribute "data" - potentially a wrong file or the methodology of sending the information is quite weak.
 2) No response from teacher ursula when trying to connect them across the network